LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Sets the FM APRS Tx configation to be used on this VFO / Channel

 The default setting is None

+#### Force DMO<!-- linebreak -->

+This sets a channel to operate in simplex / DMO even when the Tx and Rx frequencies are different.

 #### Accepting and saving the changes to the channel<!-- linebreak -->